gmachielsen/MadebyLoni/README.md

 # Credentials

 I really want to thank udemy and the instructor on udemy who have made a course.
-I have implement all the features from the udemy course which results that the following apps (its backend and fronted are taken over from that udemy course):
+I have implement all the features from the udemy course which results that the following apps (so the backend and fronted are taken over from that udemy course):

 - cart app
 - search app
+- ecommerce app
 - order app
 - shop app
+- static folder partly code from the course
+- static files partly code from the course

 The things which I have added to this project is: